X-Genesis-Qhulut/DestroyJunk/README.md

 * Click on "Download ZIP"

-* Unzip the resulting .zip file into your WoW folder: /Interface/AddOns/
+* Unzip the resulting .zip file (DestroyJunk-master.zip) into your WoW Interface -> Addons folder: (Install folder)/Interface/AddOns/

 * Rename the folder "DestroyJunk-master" to be "DestroyJunk"